Recognition for the student who goes the extra mile.

-Each year, the Office of the Vice President for Research sponsors up to five Excellence in Undergraduate Research Awards undergraduate students involved in research/creative work at the University of Iowa.
-Students from all areas of study, research, and creative work are equally eligible to receive the EURA.
-Each EURA award comes with the following benefits:
+Each year, the Office of the Vice President for Research sponsors up to five Excellence in Undergraduate Research Awards to be presented to undergraduate students involved in research/creative work at the University of Iowa.
+Each EURA awardee receives:

-A $1,000 scholarship to attend a professional development program or event.
-(This could include: travel to give conference presentations, perform or exhibit work, attend a summer performance workshop, etc.)
+A $1,000 travel scholarship to attend a professional development program or event.
+(This could include conference presentations, artistic performance or exhibition, summer workshop, etc.)

-Be recognized at the Vice President for Research and Economic Development’s annual Celebration of Excellence in Research dinner in April.
+Recognition at the Vice President for Research’s annual Celebration of Excellence in Research dinner in April.

-Students must be of sophomore or junior standing AND be returning to the UI as an undergraduate the next academic year.
-Applicants must complete and submit the electronic application form found in the above link by the established due date.
-Required materials include:
+- Applicants must complete and submit all materials in the electronic application form found in the above link by the established due date.

 - Resume or CV, to be attached as a PDF document titled CVYYYY_FirstnameLastname